polyaxon/polyaxon/site/docs/setup/connections/artifacts.md

 It's better to set a connection for each datasets, or artifacts store, or volume path holding some data, to get more visibility and granular control over who is using that connection and how often.

-Exposing each datasets or artifacts as a connection also give the possibility to effectively version you data, and expose information about the changes from one dataset version to another in the description.
+Exposing each datasets or artifacts as a connection also gives you the possibility to effectively version your data, and expose information about the changes from one dataset version to another in the description.
 By using connections you can also migrate and find jobs that use a dataset, and take necessary actions.

-Using multiple connections is also very useful for large teams who need either to scale or to have different teams to access different volumes and storage backends.
+Using multiple connections is also very useful for large teams who need either to scale or to have different teams access different volumes and storage backends.

 This section tries to explain how Polyaxon mounts these volumes for experiments and jobs.

 ## Default behaviour

-When the user does not provide any connection, the default behaviour is to use a local path on the host node for storing outputs and logs.
+When no connection is provided, the default behaviour is to use a local path on the host node for storing outputs and logs.
 Oftentimes this default behaviour is sufficient for users who are just trying the platform, and don't want to deal with configuration steps.

 ## Host paths